Cryptocurrencies Outside FBR’s Tax Net: FTO

 -

-Illegal cross-border transactions
+Illegal cross-border transfers

 -